humminghomes/interview-questions/README.md

 #### PR Review
 1. Create a Pull Request in Swift UI, React, Django, and allow candidate to leave comments

-#### Instructions to give to candidates
-1. Download this repo
-2. Create a zip file of the practice problem
-3. Email candidate
-4. Have them open up on their own laptop and let them code in front of you

 ## Phone Screens (in [Wiki](https://github.com/humminghomes/interview-questions/wiki))
 __These questions are meant for the future to filter out candidates__